dfsp-spirit/jneuroformats/README.md

 ## Documentation

-The API documentation can be generated from the Java doc strings in the source code.
-It will also be published to a central repository once the package is officially released.
+The API documentation will be published to a central repository once the package is officially released.
+See the development information if you want to generate it yourself.

 We will also provide a full example app soon.